martin059/virtualization-level-2-vagrant-setup/README.md

 - `x11`: Provisions all required dependencies and configurations for `X11 Forwarding` functionality.
 - `pgadmin`: Optionally provisions `PgAdmin`.
 It depends on the previous provisioning of the `docker` role.
 If that role was not provisioned before, Ansible will trigger the provisioning of the dependency before continuing with `PgAdmin`.
 This component is exposed as a web service that can be accessed at http://localhost:80/ with the credentials: `user@domain.com`//`abc123`.
 - `vscode`: Optionally provisions `Visual Studio Code`.
 It requires the `x11` role was previously executed.
 Once installed, it can be invoked with the command `code`.
 - `postman`: Optionally provisions `Postman`.
 It requires the `x11` role was previously executed.
-Once installed, it can be invoked with the command `postman` (ignore any error/warning messages that might appear on the terminal notifying that a graphic library is missing).
+Once installed, it can be invoked with the command `postman` (there is a known issue with the graphical library dependencies, for more details read the [known issues](#34-known-issues) section).

 Optional roles are executed by enabling the specific roles through the [custom](#32-customization) file if they are not [enabled by default](#332-what-is-the-mvp-vagrant).